mmilano/SidePanelCollapse/README.md

 1. Clone the repository, or download and unzip.
 1. Copy the `/dist` sidePanelCollapse css and javascript files to an appropriate location in your own project.
 You can choose to use either the minified or regular versions.
-If you also want the sourcemap files, copy those as well (maintain the /map directory structure).
+If you also want the sourcemap files, copy those as well (maintain the `/map` directory structure so that the browser can find the map files).
 1. Add the `<link>` and `<script>` tags to your HTML document, like the sample above.